 • The degree of proven expertise of the alien in the area of specialization; and

 • The function of the job to which the alien is destined.

 A new business or an established business expanding into a new field in the United States might need employees who are ordinarily skilled workers for a short period of time.
 Such employees derive their essentiality from their familiarity with the overseas operations rather than the nature of their skills.
 The specialization of skills lies in the knowledge of the peculiarities of the operation of the employer’s enterprise rather than in the rote skill held by the applicant.

-There is no requirement that an “essential” employee have previous employment with the foreign or US enterprise (except for ordinarily skilled workers who are relying on the familiarity with the overseas operation to qualify as specialized knowledge).
+There is no requirement that an “essential” employee has previous employment with the foreign or US enterprise (except for ordinarily skilled workers who are relying on the familiarity with the overseas operation to qualify as specialized knowledge).
 The focus of essentiality is on the business needs for the essential skills and of the prospective employee’s possession of skills.

-For E2 essential employees, the duration of employment must be determined at the time of application and any extensions.
-The duration of essentiality can be a long-term need on an on-going basis (for example for continuous development of product improvements) or short-term need of one or two years (for example, to start-up operations or training).
+For E2 visa essential employees, the duration of employment must be determined at the time of application and any extensions.
+The duration of essentiality can be a long-term need on an on-going basis (for example for continuous development of product improvements) or a short-term need of one or two years (for example, to start-up operations or training).

 Have more questions, or ready to get started?
 Give us a call today for a consultation!